 Acupuncture during pregnancy offers you a safe, drug-free and effective treatment throughout all stages of pregnancy.
-It can be particularly useful during times when symptoms such as nausea and vomiting during pregnancy are experienced by smoothing the flow of energy and promoting well-being.

 Patients have presented to my clinic with the following complaints or conditions: